 Make yard cleanup manageable this season by streamlining some jobs, skipping others, and prioritizing the rest.

 Preen Garden Weed Preventer: Blocks weeds for 3 months.
 Guaranteed

 Lots of gardening jobs can be done as summer transitions to fall, but a few items on the typical to-do list are things best done at other times… or skipped altogether.
-Here are four fall jobs you might think you ought to do that you can scratch off the list:

 There’s no need to rake or blow every last leaf out of the yard or bag them for the landfill.
 In garden beds, leaves are superb (and free) winter root insulators that also add organic matter to the soil as they break down.
 Leave a couple of inches of them under trees, among shrubs, and over top of perennial flower beds for an added boost of natural nutrients.

-In the lawn, run over light layers of leaves with your mower and let the fragments add nutrition to the soil as they decay.
+On the lawn, run over light layers of leaves with your mower and let the fragments add nutrition to the soil as they decay.
 Cut often enough so heavy layers don’t build up that are too deep to mow.

 Fall is the worst time to prune trees and shrubs.
 This is when woody plants are trying to go dormant.
 The last thing they need is to heal wounds and muster last-minute energy to replace the wood they just lost – wood that will be too tender to weather winter anyway in cold climates.
 As a general rule of thumb:

 Vegetable gardeners have long been taught that the last thing to do each season is till the garden soil.
 However, tilling stirs up weed seeds, chops earthworms, and pulverizes the soil, making it more prone to the compacted conditions that tilling is supposed to help.

 Tilling is useful for loosening the soil in a new bed and then working organic matter into it.
 But once the bed is prepared and improved, it’s better to just spread an inch or two of compost over the soil surface each fall and let the earthworms incorporate it.